 As you approach making lesson plans to celebrate this month, we have a couple of points we recommend keeping in mind:

 - The “Hispanic” label is not one that all your students may feel comfortable identifying with.
 Consider opening up the conversation to the class and hear from them about how they identify and what resonates with them.
 Some examples may include Latino/a, Latinx, Latine, Afro-Latino/a, Chicano/a, Spanish, etc.

-- If there are Hispanic or Latino students in your class, do not put them in a position of speaking for all Hispanics or being the authority on all aspects of their culture or history.
+- Hispanic culture is not a monolith.
+If there are Hispanic or Latino students in your class, do not put them in a position of speaking for all Hispanics or being the authority on all aspects of their culture or history.

 - All nationalities and cultures experience struggles and celebrate achievements.
 It is important to present a balance of challenges and positive accomplishments.